Code of Conduct

 Copying & Plagiarism

 Students are expected to present their own work in their own words.
-The substitution of work copied or taken from other students or from other sources such as the Internet, and presented as their own, is not acceptable and will result in appropriate consequences.
+Substituting work copied or taken from other students or from different sources (ie. AI platforms like Chat GBT) and presenting it as their own is not acceptable and will result in appropriate consequences.

 Behaviour Outside of the Classroom

-Hall behaviour and language should be suitable to an institution of learning.
-No profanity, inappropriate remarks or touching of others.
-When moving in the halls and on the stairs, students should walk quietly while keeping to the right hand side.
+Hall's behaviour and language should be suitable for an institution of learning.
+There should be no profanity, inappropriate remarks, or touching of others.
+When moving in the halls and on the stairs, students should pad while keeping to the right-hand side.

-Public displays of affection (hugging, kissing, or holding hands) in the school setting are not appropriate.
+Public displays of affection (hugging, kissing, or holding hands) in school are inappropriate.

-Tackling games (Football, Rugby) and wrestling or ‘play’-fighting are not acceptable.
+Tackling games (Football, Rugby) and wrestling or ‘play’-fighting are unacceptable.

 Valuables

-Students are strongly discouraged from bringing valuables including mp3 players, gaming devices, cell phones, expensive shoes and clothing articles to school.
-If students bring valuables to school, these items should be locked in their locker, thereby minimizing the temptation for theft.
+Students are strongly discouraged from bringing valuables to school, including laptops, cellular devices, MP3 players, gaming devices, expensive shoes, and clothing.
+If students do bring valuables to school, they should be stowed in their lockers, thereby minimizing the temptation for theft.
 Valuable items are brought to school at the owner’s risk; the school is not responsible for any loss or damage.

 Can I chew gum at school?

-No. Gum can make a terrible mess and therefore students are not allowed to chew gum at anytime while at school.
+No. Gum can make a terrible mess, so students are not allowed to chew gum at any time while at school.

 Roller Blades, Skateboards, and Scooters

 We encourage students to be physically active while at school.
-Students wishing to skateboard, scooter or use roller blades must wear a helmet.
-Other safety equipment e.g. knee, wrist and elbow pads, while not mandatory, is strongly encouraged, and left to the discretion of each child’s parent.
-Students participating in hockey games during the lunch hour, regardless of whether it is on roller blades or not, must wear eye protection.
+Students wishing to skateboard, scooter, or use rollerblades must wear helmets.
+Other safety equipment, e.g., knee, wrist, and elbow pads, while not mandatory, is strongly encouraged and left to the discretion of each child’s parent.
+Students participating in hockey games during lunch must wear eye protection regardless of whether it is on rollerblades or not.

-Students are expected to use common sense in terms of the safety of other students and themselves; stay out of the parking lot / driveway, and not to use skateboards, scooters or roller blades inside the school building.
+Students are expected to use common sense regarding the safety of other students and themselves.
+They will also likely stay out of the parking lot/driveway and not use skateboards, scooters, or rollerblades inside the school building.